dahak-metagenomics/taco-simple/docs/index.md

 # Details

-## `rules/` Directory
+## Directory `rules/`

 The rules directory contains one folder per workflow.

 Each workflow folder must include a `Snakefile`.
 It is recommended to structure Snakefiles so that they import individual rule files.

-Individual rule files will use workflow parameters from the user's parameters file.
-If no parameter is defined, the default value, defined in the workflow's `*.settins` file, will be used instead.
+Individual rule files assemble rules using workflow parameters.
+These parameters will come from the user-defined parameters file.
+If no parameters value is defined, the default value will be used from the workflow `*.settings` file.

 ## `workflow-config` Directory